Welcome to Elder class, year 6

 Half term holiday is from Monday 18th to Friday 22nd February – have a great break.

 I will be holding a SATS information session for parents (and children if they want) on Monday 4th March at 3.30pm.
 It should last no more than 30 minutes.

 Spellings this term will be on Friday weekly instead of Thursday.
 Homework will continue to be Monday (due in Thursday) and Thursday (due in Monday).

 PE this term is on Tuesday mornings and Wednesday afternoons.
 Both sessions will be outside (weather permitting) so wrap up warm!

 The week ahead

-In English we are learning to: research a topic and write notes; write an argument text.
+In English we are learning to: use figurative language to write a setting and character description.

-In science we are learning to: investigate our sense of smell.
+In science we are learning to: design a burglar alarm system.

 Newsletters and timetables:

 Help with spelling at home – top tips.http://blog.pobble.com/supporting-with-spelling-at-home/